 Field-hunting tip

-Look in volcanic fumaroles country — that is the host setting where blossite typically forms.
+Look in volcanic fumaroles country, the host setting where blossite typically forms.
 If you start seeing chalcomenite, selenite, cuprite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, massive, granular habit, so train your eye for that shape before scanning the outcrop.